 Skip to main content

-Primary School Curriculum
+Primary School

-Primary School Curriculum
+Primary School

-Class 1 – Class 6
+CLASS 1 – CLASS 6

-AN EDUCATION THAT REACHES THE MIND, TOUCHES THE HEART,
+AN EDUCATION THAT REACHES THE MIND, TOUCHES THE HEART, AND ENGAGES THE BODY

 Our Primary School program seeks to uncover the academic, artistic, physical, and social gifts of each child.
 At the heart of Steiner education is the belief that education is an artistic process, and through showing the children to approach their work with care and beauty, children learn to love learning for its own sake.